Politics and International Studies Research

-The Department of Politics and International Studies is one of the leading research-driven centres in the UK, ranked 7th out of 59 UK Politics departments in the 2008 Research Assessment Exercise (SOAS RAE details).
-The Department is unique in its regional coverage in the UK and beyond, and is respected for its combination of in-depth knowledge of Asia, Africa and the Middle East with a consciously critical research approach.
+The Department of Politics and International Studies is one of the leading research-driven centres in the UK.
+It is unique in its regional coverage in the UK and beyond, and is respected for its combination of in-depth knowledge of Asia, Africa and the Middle East with a consciously critical research approach.
 The research work of the Department is recognised for its innovative research methods and cutting-edge theoretical contributions.

 Thematically, research within the department covers a wide range of topics, which broadly fall under three sub-disciplinary groupings, namely, comparative politics, comparative political thought, and international relations (many colleagues contribute to all three groupings).
 Research in these fields seeks to generate new data from Asian, African and Middle Eastern cases and to develop an empirically-grounded engagement with theoretical debates in the relevant fields.
 This is complemented by non-region-specific research into those key debates that provide the theoretical context to investigation at the regional and international levels.